RohanGoyal17/Movie-Recomender/README.md

 Genres are always taken as a input in integer (index) <br>
 Exception has been handled for one outlying data <br>
 If in any part a query/queries are entered for which there is no movie, then the output is blank <br>
+if left blank, data fields pickup default value e.g. "movie.data". <br>

 <b>Part 2</b> recommendation <br><br>